What Is a Hyphen?

 Hyphen in a Compound Expression With a Noun and Past Participle

 Compound modifiers that contain a past participle also follow the same rules as any other compound modifier.
-Use a hyphen when the compound goes before the verb it modifies:
+Use a hyphen when the compound goes before the noun it modifies:

 Don’t use a hyphen when the compound comes after the noun it describes.